Terry Sykes

 Terrace Sykes (born April 5, 1956) is an American former professional basketball player.
+He played college basketball for the Grambling State Tigers.
+Sykes was a second-round selection by the Washington Bullets in the 1978 NBA draft but played professionally overseas.

+Biography

-A native of Colfax, Louisiana, he attended Dry Prong High School in nearby Dry Prong, where he took his team to a 2A State Basketball championship during his senior season.
-Sykes played collegiately for the Grambling State Tigers, where he led the Southwestern Athletic Conference (SWAC) in rebounding twice and was a three-time All-SWAC selection.
+A native of Colfax, Louisiana, Sykes attended Dry Prong High School in nearby Dry Prong, and led the basketball team to a 2A State championship during his senior season.
+He played college basketball for the Grambling State Tigers with whom he led the Southwestern Athletic Conference (SWAC) in rebounding twice and was a three-time All-SWAC selection.

 Sykes was selected by the Washington Bullets as the 37th overall pick in the 1978 NBA draft but he never played in the National Basketball Association (NBA).
-Instead, Sykes played primarily in Europe.
+Instead, he played primarily in Europe.
 He played in the Philippine Basketball Association (PBA) with the San Miguel Beermen during the 1982 season.

+Legacy

 Sykes was inducted into the Grambling Legends Hall of Fame in 2019.

+Personal life

-His granddaughter, Mya Hollingshed, plays basketball collegiately for the Colorado Buffaloes.
+Sykes' granddaughter, Mya Hollingshed, played college basketball for the Colorado Buffaloes and was selected by the Las Vegas Aces in the 2022 WNBA draft.